kedro-org/kedro/docs/source/nodes_and_pipelines/micro_packaging.md

 "https://www.url.to/second-pipeline.tar.gz" = {alias = "aliased_pipeline", fs-args = "pipeline_pull_args.yml"}
 ```

-* The keys (wheel references in this case) are the package paths
+* The keys (tar references in this case) are the package paths
 * The values are the options that `kedro pipeline pull <package_path>` CLI command accepts.

 ```eval_rst